dtsudo/Chess-Comp-Stomp-with-Hacks-Desktop-Version/README.md

 The images of chess pieces were created by Cburnett (https://en.wikipedia.org/wiki/User:Cburnett) and are licensed under the BSD license.

+##### Sound effects

+The sound effects were created by Kenney (https://www.kenney.nl) and are licensed under Creative Commons Zero.

+##### Music

+The music tracks were created by Juhani Junkala and are licensed under the CC0 Creative Commons License.

 # How to compile the source code

 The game is written in C#, so you need to have the .NET SDK installed.